 • Heritage Railways and Infrastructure: As mentioned earlier, old railway lines or heritage railways often operate under their own local legislation.
 For instance, a heritage railway might have a byelaw making it an offence to trespass on the tracks or property, due to safety concerns with occasional train operations or preservation work.

-• Parks and Local Council Properties: Councils can set bylaws for local parks, derelict buildings they own, or other public areas.
-These bylaws might make it illegal to be there after certain hours or to enter certain closed areas.
+• Parks and Local Council Properties: Councils can set byelaws for local parks, derelict buildings they own, or other public areas.
+These byelaws might make it illegal to be there after certain hours or to enter certain closed areas.
 Violating a byelaw is typically a minor offence but can result in fines.

 In general, always obey posted signs like “Keep Out” or “Private Property”.
 They’re not just for show; often they exist because of real legal and safety reasons.